mml/aoc2023/README.md

    symbols.
 I knew there was a risk that part 2 would throw me a curveball that would make this solution brittle, but it wasn't too bad in the end.
    But I'm glad I don't have to maintain this code!
+4. `Awk` worked out pretty well.
+This is almost exactly how I would have done it in Perl, just without tweaking FS.
+Instead I'd have used regex capture groups from the start.
+Hard to believe, but I think this would have been more readable in Perl.